- No Suggestions

 A: Yes, Thunderbolt 3 ports are fully compatible with DisplayPort devices and cables.

 A: Yes, solutions and products built to Thunderbolt and Thunderbolt 2 specifications will work with Thunderbolt 3 via an adapter.
-The Apple Thunderbolt display was certified for Mac only and may not work properly when connected to Windows-based PCs.
+The Apple Thunderbolt display was certified for Mac only and may not work properly when connected to Windows based PCs.

 A: Thunderbolt 3 needed a new connector to achieve 40Gbps and fit into smaller form factor devices.
 With the USB-C connector allowing for alternate modes, it made sense to bring Thunderbolt to this connector and create a superset solution that supports both Thunderbolt and USB.